 SPID twice – and worse yet, as a

 char(5) column instead of an

-You can deal with each of these scenarios with some new procedures and dynamic management functions introduced in Denali.
-We will have new functionality to either discover or control the metadata of queries, without actually having to run them, store temporary results elsewhere, or use
+You can deal with each of these scenarios with some new procedures and dynamic management functions introduced in SQL Server 2012.
+They offer new functionality to either discover or control the metadata of queries, without actually having to run them, store temporary results elsewhere, or use